Mediaweek head of content and editor depart, new editorial head appointed

 Dan Barrett

-Mediaweek editor Dan Barrett has been sacked after five months in the role, as owner Vinyl Group works to hit its break even target by the end of the year.
+Mediaweek’s head of content Frances Sheen and editor Dan Barrett are out the door after short tenures with the trade publication, as owner Vinyl Group works to hit its break even target by the end of the year.

 Barrett’s predecessor, editor-in-chief Emma Shepherd, suffered a similar fate, departing before she had completed six months in the job.

-Vinyl recently shed several roles, including head of publishing Tahlia Phillips, in a restructure it described as a “small adjustment following acquisitions” that affected “around 10%” of its workforce.
+Vinyl recently shed several roles — in addition to Sheen, Barrett and Shepherd — including head of publishing Tahlia Phillips, in a restructure it described as a “small adjustment following acquisitions” that affected “around 10%” of its workforce.
 Phillips had been promoted to the role in May and was made redundant in September.

 Another casualty was Mediaweek’s former editor-in-chief James Manning who was sacked late last year after 25 years with the publication.